Lab session: predicting time series

 Aims

 In this lab the idea is to try out different RNN models on the Box & Jenkins monthly airline passengers dataset.
 The dataset is a monthly time series of airline passengers recorded in the 50’ies and 60’ies.
-Your task is to build a model to make a future prediction of the number of passengers given a number of observation.
+Your task is to build a model to make a future prediction of the number of passengers given a number of observations.

 You will download data and prepare it for later analyses.
 More specifically, you will partition the data into a training and test set.
 In order to create input / label pairs (X/Y), the data is split into time slices, where a slice corresponds to the input (X) and the consecutive time point the (known) output (Y).

-To help you along the way, some of the steps have been prepared in advance, but in most cases, your task is to complete missing code.
 Don’t hesitate to change parameter settings and experiment with the model architectures.
 Also, make sure to examine the contents of variables by printing them.
 Things to try:

 • change the number of time steps